-With increasing global warming, more limits to adaptation will be reached and losses and damages, strongly concentrated among the poorest vulnerable populations, will increase (high confidence).
+With increasing global warming, more limits to adaptation will be reached (high confidence) and losses and damages, strongly concentrated among the poorest vulnerable populations, will increase (high confidence).
 Already below 1.5°C, autonomous and evolutionary adaptation responses by terrestrial and aquatic ecosystems will increasingly face hard limits (high confidence) (Section 2.1.2).
 Above 1.5°C, some ecosystem-based adaptation measures will lose their effectiveness in providing benefits to people as these ecosystems will reach hard adaptation limits (high confidence).
 Adaptation to address the risks of heat stress, heat mortality and reduced capacities for outdoor work for humans face soft and hard limits across regions that become significantly more severe at 1.5°C, and are particularly relevant for regions with warm climates (high confidence).
-Above 1.5°C global warming level, limited freshwater resources pose potential hard limits for small islands and for regions dependent on glacier and snow melt (medium confidence).
-By 2°C, soft limits are projected for multiple staple crops, particularly in tropical regions (high confidence).
-By 3°C, soft limits are projected for some water management measures for many regions, with hard limits projected for parts of Europe (medium confidence). {WGII SPM C.3, WGII SPM C.3.3, WGII SPM C.3.4, WGII SPM C.3.5, WGII TS.D.2.2, WGII TS.D.2.3; SR1.5 SPM B.6; SROCC SPM C.1}
+Above 1.5°C global warming level, limited freshwater resources pose potential hard limits for Small Islands and for regions dependent on glacier and snow melt (medium confidence).
+By 3°C, soft limits are projected for some water management measures for many regions, with hard limits projected for parts of Europe (medium confidence). {WGII SPM C.3, WGII SPM C.3.4, WGII SPM C.3.4, WGII SPM C.3.5, WGII TS.D.2.2, WGII TS.D.2.3; SR1.5 SPM B.6; SROCC SPM C.1}